Community Climate Capacity

 These frequently asked questions are intended to answer some of the common inquiries about the Community Climate Capacity program.

-What is the primary goal for Community Climate Capacity project and how does Clean provide support for participating communities?
+What is the primary goal for Community Climate Capacity Project (CCC) and how does Clean provide support for participating communities?

-The primary goal of the Community Climate Capacity program is to build capacity in communities to progress climate initiatives that will have a positive impact on their communities, regions and on the province at large.
+The primary goal of the Community Climate Capacity Program (CCC) is to build capacity in communities to progress climate initiatives that will have a positive impact on their communities, regions and on the province at large.

-The Community Climate Capacity team at Clean includes 12 full-time staff working on this project.
-We have Community Climate Leads to provide direct and customized support to participating communities.
-The team also consists of Climate Specialists to advise additional expertise and support in a variety of areas—policy and planning, energy and mitigation, adaptation, funding and engagement.
-Lastly, the Program Managers will support the direction of the program and liaising with our program partners.
-The team will help to identify climate challenges, develop policy and planning initiatives and help implement local adaptation and mitigation actions over the next three years.
+Clean’s CCC team consists of Climate Leads, Community Navigators and Specialists with broad expertise in climate change and sustainability.
+Climate Leads and Community Navigators work to provide communities with direct and customized support, while Climate Specialists provide expertise and additional support in a variety of areas such as policy and planning, energy and mitigation, adaptation, project management, funding and engagement.
+Program managers support the direction of the program and liaise with program partners.
+Together, the team will help to identify climate challenges, develop policy and planning initiatives and help implement local adaptation and mitigation actions.

-How were the communities selected for the Community Climate Capacity project?
+How were the 19 communities announced in 2024 selected for the Community Climate Capacity Program?

 Communities were selected through a two-stage application process–an expression of interest that identified program eligibility, followed by an application process.

-How much funding is provided to the participating communities for the Community Climate Capacity project?
+How much funding is provided to the participating communities for the Community Climate Capacity Program?

-There is no direct funding to communities through the Community Climate Capacity program.
-Participating communities will have access to a team of climate specialists, including a Climate Lead, three Climate Specialists and the broader Clean team to support local climate initiatives.
+There is no direct funding to communities through the Community Climate Capacity Program.
+Participating communities will have access to a team of climate specialists, including a Climate Lead or Communnity Navigator, and the broader Clean team to support local climate initiatives.

 There is no cost to communities to participate in the program.

-How would the Community Climate Capacity project help other municipalities become better prepared to respond to climate change?
+How can the Community Climate Capacity Program help other municipalities become better prepared to respond to climate change?

-In addition to supporting selected communities and municipalities, the Community Climate Capacity project fosters collaboration, learning and skill development with communities across Nova Scotia.
-This will be achieved through Communities of Practice, Municipal Climate Learning Group and Partners Summit.
+In addition to supporting selected communities and municipalities, the Community Climate Capacity Program fosters collaboration, learning and skill development with communities across Nova Scotia.
+This is achieved several organized opportunities to connect with each other, including:

 Check back on our website for more updates related to these events or reach out to ccc@cleanfoundation.ca.

-What would the success look like for the Community Climate Capacity project?
+What could the success look like for the Community Climate Capacity Program?

-At the end of the project term, 19 communities will have advanced their climate initiatives–such as improved energy efficiency and increasing their climate resilience.
+At the end of the project term (March 31, 2028), between 25 to 29 communities will have advanced their climate initiatives–such as improved energy efficiency and increasing their climate resilience.
 Overall, they will be positioned with capacity and competency to continue this work themselves.

 Get in touch.